-Rebecca, Adrian & Ed Emberley
+Rebecca, Adrian and Ed Emberley

 The Runaway Mummy: A Petrifying Parody (ages 4-8)

 Among beloved children's books, The Runaway Bunny is at the top of the heap.
-This classic story about a headstrong bunny who tests his mother's love and perseverance by threatening to run away elicits laughs and even a few tears by the end of the story.
+This classic story about a headstrong bunny that tests his mother's love and perseverance by threatening to run away elicits laughs and even a few tears by the end of the story.
 Michael Rex's send up, The Runaway Mummy, assumes this battle of wills has been going on for thousands of years.